Our Case Study for Captain Cook Salt

 - To create a marketing plan which included the development of name, packaging, positioning, pricing and communication strategy.

 - Development and management of sales & distribution network on a pan India basis.

 - Design Go-To-Market strategy and execute the launch process.

 - Design and execute a powerful advertising and promotional campaign to create awareness and interest among consumers.

 - Review and manage the launch campaign.

-We were aware that to fight a well entrenched market leader, we needed to create a powerful brand identity.
-Hence “Lintas” advertising agency was hired to develop sharp and focussed communication strategy.
+We were aware that to fight a well-entrenched market leader, we needed to create a powerful brand identity.
+Hence “Lintas” advertising agency was hired to develop a sharp and focused communication strategy.